 In July, I flew to L.A and got my passport issue sorted out.
 I was taking classes that summer, but I decided to spare a few days to explore the city.
 I am glad that I met so many kind people in L.A and we watched a soccer game, explored Universal Studio and went to Santa Monica beach together.
 I also met several old friends.

 I also have become quite well-known within the international student community, as I kept showing up at the international student office for my passport issues.
 I remember walking on campus one afternoon while another international student passed by.
-He looked at me and turned back as if he knew me, “Hey, are you the one who lost your passport?
+He looked at me and turned back as if he knew me, “Are you the one who lost your passport?
 I saw you at the international student office”, he said.

 Well, all this happened in the summer of 2009.
 I lost my passport, and my student visa and I-94 along with it.
 I lost my bank card.
 I lost my favorite laptop.
 Seven years later, I sat in my Toronto home to type up this story.
 I have a passport that has been used for seven years, a laptop, and bank card.
 I did learn that losing your passport is not the end of the world.
 You just have to deal with it, learn your lesson, and come out stronger than ever.
 Regardless, I hope that none of you will ever experience that terrifying situation.